mmvahora/DBLPHadoopAWS_EMR/README.md

 # Moin Vahora
 # CS 441 HW2: Map/Reduce in Hadoop

 **In this assignment, we run a Map/Reduce job in Hadoop on the dblp.xml database.
-My Mapper is located in hw2Mapper.scala, and mr job Driver and Reducer class located in Begin.scala.
+My Mapper is located in hw2Mapper.scala, and my job Driver and Reducer class located in Begin.scala.
 The sharding of the database file is done by Hadoop framework, independent of the user.
+The mapper reads in the XML, parses for authors,and then builds stats based on the entry.
+The <Key, Value> pair of my M/R job is <Text, Text> so I can store multiple comma separated values.
+The Key will be the author name, the Value will be AuthorshipScore, AvgCoAuthors, MaxCoAuthors, MinCoAuthors, and TotalEntries.
 For more detailed information on code and logic, refer to in-file comments.**

 **Folder "/StatsForViewing/CSVStats/" holds my csv stat files, as well as a compressed "part-r-00000" file (part-r-00000.tar.gz) in case user would like to view stats without running entire M/R job.**